varuhn36/Crypto-Wallet-Portfolio/README.md

 <img src="https://github.com/varuhn36/Crypto-Wallet-Portfolio/blob/main/Images/Coin%20Details.jpeg" alt="Coin Details" width="300" height="600">

 If you click the arrow in the top left corner, you are able to view your portfolio and add coins to you portfolio.
-Simply click on the plus button in the top right corner that shows after after changing you view to add a coin to your portfolio.
+Simply click on the plus button in the top right corner that shows after after changing your view to add a coin to your portfolio.
 You will just need to enter the amount of the coin you have:

 <img src="https://github.com/varuhn36/Crypto-Wallet-Portfolio/blob/main/Images/Edit%20Portfolio.jpeg" alt="Portfolio View" width="300" height="600">